Do You Have Vertigo?

 Patients have presented with a variety of different causes for their vertigo, but some causes are reported more commonly than others.
 Some of the most common causes of vertigo reported include:

 - Severe headaches such as migraines or tension headaches are known for creating the sensations of dizziness and sickness

 - Chronic earaches or damage to the inside of the ear

 - A lack of blood flow to the brain

-- Car accidents resulting in damage to the joints and ligaments throughout the spine
+- Car accidents result in damage to the joints and ligaments throughout the spine

 - The most frequent cause is misalignment or subluxations of the vertebrae in the neck

 The above-stated list of common causes of vertigo may seem unrelated, but they actually have one major thing in common.
 Each one of the areas mentioned plays an important role in how the body orients itself and maintains balance.
 Once this balance is disrupted the body functions abnormally.